mrlux/flickrGal/README.md

 flickrGal is a fully responsive, easy to use gallery utilising the flickr api.
 It pulls specified image collections from a flickr account.

+The primary goal of flickrGal is to provide a super fast flickr gallery that can be painlessly integrated and configured.

+It's perfect for Photographers, Artists, or anyone wanting to showcase their work on a website with minimal hassle.

 Written purely in javascript, with no external dependencies.

 ![flickrGal Demo](https://raw.githubusercontent.com/bluefantail/flickrGal/master/preview.jpg)